Welcome to Advnture, the new home of AnglersMail.co.uk (opens in new tab)

 Chub love cheese paste, especially after dark.

 Mould it around the hook, with just the hook point free, or use a ‘bait cage’ on the hair as shown.
 Prime swims in advance with half a dozen small pieces to get some scent down.

 You can try boosting it with garlic or even tuna for more punch.

-I recommend bread flake or its partner, popped up bread crust.
-Chub love them both, try feeding a bit or mashed bread into the swim first to get them looking for it, before flicking out your hookbait.
+I recommend bread flake or its partner, popped up bread crust as chub love them both.
+Try feeding a bit or mashed bread into the swim first to get them looking for it, before flicking out your hookbait.